-- 1. DMI scriptlets: these scriptlets are declared by adding a <script> tag to an cprationBinding> or cpataSource> tag.
-Like DMI logic declared via cprecpt, DMI scriptlets can be used to add business logic by modifying the DSRequest before it is executed, modifying the default DSResponse, or taking other, unrelated actions. - 2. scriptlet validators: these scriptlets are declared by adding a <serverCondition> tag to a <validator> definition.
+- 2. scriptlet validators: these scriptlets are declared by adding a <serverCondition> tag to a <validator> definition.
 Like a validator declared via <serverObject>, a scriptlet validator defines whether data is valid by running arbitrary logic, then returning true or false.

 For example, the following scriptlet enforces a security constraint where all operations on the DataSource will involve the sessionId, so a user can only view and modify their own records.